sunfounder/davinci-kit-for-raspberry-pi/docs/source/preparation/remote_macosx.rst

         This key is not known by any other names
         Are you sure you want to continue connecting (yes/no/[fingerprint])?

 #.
-Enter the password for the Raspberry pi.
-The password you enter will not be displayed, so be careful not to make a mistake.
+Inserisci la password per il Raspberry Pi.
+La password non verrà visualizzata mentre la digiti, quindi fai attenzione a non commettere errori.

     .. code-block::